Remember Us to Life

 Remember Us to Life is the seventh studio album by singer-songwriter Regina Spektor.
-On July 22, 2016, Spektor announced that it would be released on September 30, 2016.
+Spektor announced that it would be released on September 30, 2016, on July 22, 2016.
 The lead single of the album is "Bleeding Heart", which is available to listen in full via SoundCloud via Spektor herself.

+The title is a translation of זכרינו לחיים, a phrase from the High Holy Days liturgy.
+Spektor encountered the phrase in her prayer book on Yom Kippur while pregnant.

 Overview

 On July 12, 2016, Spektor announced on her Facebook page and official website that news would be released in the coming days.
 On July 22, 2016, Spektor announced that her seventh studio album would be entitled Remember Us to Life.
-This announcement came with the cover art of the album as well as the lead single and opening track of the album, Bleeding Heart.
+This announcement came with the cover art of the album as well as the lead single and opening track of the album, "Bleeding Heart".
 Additionally it was announced that the album would be available in both a standard edition, featuring 11 songs, and a deluxe edition, featuring all 11 songs of the standard as well as three bonus tracks.
 The Warner Music store features the album for pre-order in both physical copies and MP3 copies, along with a clear vinyl edition.